Recession: Social effects

-The living standards of people dependent on wages and salaries are less affected by recessions than those who rely on fixed incomes or welfare benefits.
-The loss of a job is known to have a negative impact on the stability of families, and individuals' health and well-being.
-Fixed income benefits receive small cuts which make it tougher to survive.
+The living standards of people dependent on wages and salaries are more affected by recessions than those who rely on fixed incomes or welfare benefits.
+The loss of a job has a negative impact on the stability of families, and individuals' health and well-being.

 History

 Global

 According to the International Monetary Fund (IMF), "Global recessions seem to occur over a cycle lasting between eight and 10 years."
 The IMF takes many factors into account when defining a global recession.
 Until April 2009, IMF several times communicated to the press, that a global annual real GDP growth of 3.0% or less in their view was "equivalent to a global recession".

 By this measure, six periods since 1970 qualify: 1974–1975, 1980–1983, 1990–1993, 1998, 2001–2002, and 2008–2009.
 During what IMF in April 2002 termed the past three global recessions of the last three decades, global per capita output growth was zero or negative, and IMF argued—at that time—that because of the opposite being found for 2001, the economic state in this year by itself did not qualify as a global recession.

 In April 2009, IMF had changed their Global recession definition to "A decline in annual per-capita real World GDP (purchasing power parity weighted), backed up by a decline or worsening for one or more of the seven other global macroeconomic indicators: Industrial production, trade, capital flows, oil consumption, unemployment rate, per-capita investment, and per-capita consumption."
 By this new definition, a total of four global recessions took place since World War II: 1975, 1982, 1991 and 2009.
 All of them only lasted one year, although the third would have lasted three years (1991–1993) if IMF as criteria had used the normal exchange rate weighted per-capita real World GDP rather than the purchase power parity weighted per-capita real World GDP.

-In 2020, the COVID-19 lockdowns and other government actions taken in early 2020 drove the global economy into a recession, the second largest global recession in recent history.